LogicSkills: A Structured Benchmark for Formal Reasoning in Large Language Models: Results

 \section{Results}

-Figure~\ref{fig:skill-profile} illustrates the models' accuracy across the three different task types described in Section~\ref{sec:benchmark}.
-The dominant pattern is a strong \emph{validity} performance contrasted with weaker \emph{symbolization} and especially \emph{countermodel} performance.
-For instance, GPT-4o achieves $87.0\%$ on validity but only $10.0\%$ on countermodels; Gemini-2.5-Flash reaches $96.0\%$ vs.\ $13.0\%$, respectively.
-The main exception is \emph{Qwen3-32B}, which performs strongly across all three skills ($97.0\%$ validity, $85.0\%$ symbolization, $89.0\%$ countermodels).

-This striking deviation appears correlated with Qwen3-32B’s inference strategy.
-Whereas most models rely on generic ``reasoning rhetoric'' (e.g., ``Let’s break this down step-by-step''), Qwen3-32B consistently engages in spontaneous self-scaffolding, marked by explicit internal delimiters (e.g., \texttt{<think>}).
-Its chain-of-thought traces are, on average, 7.5$\times$ longer than those of its peers, coinciding with its superior performance across all three tasks.\footnote{Notably, this scaffolding emerges uniformly across all task types.
-See \cite{Yang2025Qwen3} for details on the model’s ``thinking mode'' architecture and large-scale reasoning training regime.} Per-model, per-task accuracies ($n{=}300$ per condition) are shown in Table~\ref{tab:full_overview} in the Appendix.

-Across top-tier models, \emph{validity} accuracy clusters near ceiling, suggesting that premise–conclusion classification is largely mastered under the given conditions.
-In contrast, \emph{symbolization} remains a consistent bottleneck, reflecting persistent difficulty in mapping natural-language statements to formal representations even when inference competence is high.
-The \emph{countermodel} task is the most discriminative, revealing substantial gaps in model-theoretic reasoning—with all but Qwen3 failing to generate consistent falsifying models.
+Figure~\ref{fig:skill-profile} illustrates model accuracy across the three task types described in Section~\ref{sec:benchmark}.
+A clear pattern emerges among instruction-tuned models: performance on \emph{validity assessment} is high, whereas performance on \emph{formal symbolization} and especially \emph{countermodel construction} remains substantially weaker.
+For example, GPT-4o achieves $87.0\%$ on \emph{validity assessment} but only $10.0\%$ on \emph{countermodel construction}; Gemini-2.5-Flash reaches $96.0\%$ versus $13.0\%$, respectively.
+While accuracy on \emph{validity assessment} clusters near ceiling, suggesting that premise--conclusion classification is largely mastered under the given conditions, \emph{formal symbolization} remains a consistent bottleneck, reflecting persistent difficulty in mapping natural-language statements to formal representations.
+The \emph{countermodel construction} task is the most discriminative, revealing substantial gaps in model-theoretic reasoning, with almost all conventional LLMs failing to generate consistent falsifying structures.
+Taken together, these results suggest deficits in fundamental logical subskills that prior high-level composite tasks may have obscured.

+In contrast, reasoning-tuned models such as \emph{Qwen3-32B} and \emph{o3} exhibit strong performance across all three task types.
+For instance, \emph{o3} achieves up to $99\%$ accuracy on both \emph{validity assessment} and \emph{countermodel construction}, and $98\%$ on \emph{formal symbolization}.
+This pattern suggests that reasoning-tuned models may be moving toward more comprehensive logical competence.